nicol3chua/icp-bootcamp/Lab-Deploy-NodeJS-Helm.md

 ### Create a new Namespace <a name="namespace"></a>
 In this section you will create a new namespace to deploy the Helm Charts in to.

-1. If you aren't already logged in to the ICP Admin Console from a previous exercise, open a browser and navigate to `https://10.0.0.2:8443` and log in using `username: admin` and `password: admin`
+1. If you aren't already logged in to the ICP Admin Console from a previous exercise, open a browser and navigate to `https://<icp_master_ip>:8443` and log in using `username: admin` and `password: icp1nCl0ud`

 2. Click **Menu** and then select **Manage > Namespaces** to navigate to the Namespaces page.